Appearance & Reality > The Lord Jesus Christ > Truly rich

 MESSAGE: AR150

-The Lord may lead us through times when we do not have sufficient for the near future and we do not know where or when we may obtain provision for our needs.
-A life of faith can include the Lord leading us, desiring us to learn to trust Him day by day for His provision.
-There are those whom the Lord desires to trust Him in this way for long periods of time.
+The Lord may lead some believers through times when they do not have sufficient for the near future and they do not know where or when they may obtain provision for their daily needs.
+A life of faith can include learning to trust the Lord day by day for His provision.
+The Lord may desire some to trust Him in this way for long periods of time.

 The excellent wife

-Let’s reflect on the excellent wife described in Proverbs 31.
-This passage is very helpful, not only for wives, but for all women – and men as well.
+Let us reflect on the excellent wife described in Proverbs 31.
+What we can learn from this passage is very helpful, not only for wives, but for all women – and men as well.

 Proverbs 31:10-31